 The Grants and Awards Committee of the Foundation annually approves the awarding of over $440,000 in major research grants in support of studies relating to intellectual impairment.The Awards Program focuses it’s funding on approximately 12 Research Grants of $40,000 per year for up to 3 years to support Biomedical research into Puzzles of the Mind especially as it affects children and the causes and cure of Alzheimer’s Disease and other neurodegenerative diseases.

 For more detailed information and the application form for the Major Grant Program click on the link.

 The Scottish Rite Charitable Foundation Learning Centre for Children

-The Scottish Rite Charitable Foundation has decided to develop its Learning Centres program based on the long and successful experience of the US Scottish Rite jurisdictions, where over 200 Centres are now in operation.
-The Canadian program is based on the one in the Rite’s Northern Masonic Jurisdiction, which addressed only the remedial tutoring of children with dyslexia.
+The Scottish Rite Charitable Foundation developed its Learning Centres program based on the long and successful experience of the US Scottish Rite jurisdictions, where over 200 Centres are now in operation.
+The Canadian program is based on the one in the Rite’s Northern Masonic Jurisdiction, which addressed the remedial tutoring of children with dyslexia.
 For more information on this program just click on the following link to be taken to the Learning Centres.